 Sample Answer: "No, I have never overstayed any visa.
 I understand the importance of complying with immigration laws and always ensure I depart before my permitted stay expires.
 I keep careful records of visa validity dates whenever I travel."

-Why haven't you traveled much internationally?
+Why haven't you travelled much internationally?

 Sample Answer: "I focused on completing my education and establishing my career during my twenties.
 I also prioritised saving for property, which I purchased three years ago.
 Now that I have financial stability and a secure position, I'm beginning to travel internationally.
 The UK has been my preferred destination for years due to my interest in British history."